f-francine/elixir-studies/payments_api/README.md

 `mix ecto.gen.repo -r YourAppName.Repo`

-After all of it, let's set up out docker container in the terminal with <br>
+After all of it, let's set up our docker container in the terminal with <br>
 `docker-compose up`

 And finally create our database: <br>